 When shopping or paying bills online, check out a website before entering your credit card number or other personal information.
-Look for https websites that have a closed padlock symbol at the bottom of the browser window.
+Look for https: websites that have a closed padlock symbol at the bottom of the browser window or in the URL field.
 These mean that information will be encrypted or scrambled, protecting it from hackers.